Why Ferrum¶

 SHAP and ICE at full sample size.
 The plots that matter most for understanding models at scale — the ones existing tools sample or crash on — render in full because the rasterization is in Rust and the interactivity is GPU-backed.

 Ferrum is not built in opposition to prior libraries so much as in response to the seams between them.
-It inherits grammar-of-graphics layering, explicit scales, and faceting ideas from plotnine and ggplot2; typed encodings, selections, and composition ideas from Altair; statistical vocabulary and figure-level helpers from Seaborn; interactive output ideas from Plotly; and diagnostic vocabulary from Yellowbrick and scikit-plot.
+Its closest ancestor is plotnine — the grammar-of-graphics layering, explicit scales, and faceting philosophy come directly from plotnine and ggplot2.
+But plotnine is bound to matplotlib for rendering and pandas for data, which limits its scale ceiling, its interactivity story, and its composition model (layers and facets, but no arbitrary chart concatenation).
+Ferrum takes that grammar foundation and rebuilds it on a Rust engine with Arrow-based data transport, then extends it with typed encodings and selection ideas from Altair, statistical vocabulary and figure-level helpers from Seaborn, interactive output ideas from Plotly, and diagnostic vocabulary from Yellowbrick and scikit-plot.

 What Ferrum rejects is not the value of those libraries, but the fractures between their strengths.
 You should not have to choose between a grammar library, an interactive library, and a diagnostics library depending on the day's task.